 - The plant has developed root rot

 Remember, crotons also have other needs.
-For example, they don’t like direct sunlight, low humidity levels, or drafts of any temperature.
+For example, croton doesn’t like direct sunlight, low humidity levels, or drafts of any temperature.
 Assess all growing conditions to determine whether you need to change your croton’s soil.
 You should also consider fertilizing your croton plant during the spring and summer months each year (also the best time to consider pruning or propagating if you’re looking to expand your croton collection).

 The Importance of Well-Draining Potting Soil for Croton Plants

-Croton plants can be particular about their moisture needs.
+Croton plants can be particular about their moisture needs and watering requirements.
 They enjoy humidity and moisture, but too much can cause a variety of issues, including root rot.
 Well-draining potting soil is essential for this plant to ensure it’s never sitting in an overly wet environment.